HDG-Community/hdg-wiki-two/content/sophont-species/vreeut.md

 Much of early Vreeüti history is carried on the back of epic song, which in traditional performance could reach an entire settlement even after those settlements grew into what terrans would recognize as cities.
 This oral history stretches back over 20,000 years, more than 15,000 years before the advent of writing kickstarted the rise of Vreeüti modernity.

-Prior to contact with the Affini, the Vreeüt had developed an industrialized and globalized society based on commercial exchange between lineages, a term which is used here to represent the half-corporate, half-familial structures the Vreeüt preferred.
+Prior to contact with the [[affini-compact|Affini]], the Vreeüt had developed an industrialized and globalized society based on commercial exchange between lineages, a term which is used here to represent the half-corporate, half-familial structures the Vreeüt preferred.
 Their settlements were no longer built close to the ground but rose in enormous steppe-pyramid-like arcologies, where water was pumped up, purified, and released to cascade through an entire artificial wetland ecosystem.
 This was the result of strict social segregation between economic classes; the wealthier one was, the closer to the apex one dwelt, and therefore the cleaner one's water.
 Those below lived in the literal backwash of their economic superiors.

 Culturally, modern pre-contact vreeüt had become highly conservative, creating labyrinthine social rules which they believed divided them from mere animals (and, for the wealthy and high-status, from those of low status), and an elaborate culture of shame targeting those who violated them.
 Many of these rules proscribed otherwise natural impulses, such as mating dances or mating calls; consequently, over several centuries and continuing into the post-contact culture, actions transgressing these rules have become highly eroticized, even those with no historical connection to mating.

-Following contact and subsequent domestication by the Affini, a few centuries before their discovery of the Terran Accord, Vreeüti society is now far more egalitarian and open than it once was.
+Following contact and subsequent domestication by the Affini, a few centuries before their discovery of the [[terran-accord|Terran Accord]], Vreeüti society is now far more egalitarian and open than it once was.
 Affini engineering has completely transformed the cities of Aü'tkcha, and everyone enjoys water as pristine as only the very wealthiest could once dream of.
 Vreeüt have even ventured into space independently of the Affini, something that they might never have done without Compact assistance, as their size and sheer bulk makes them poorly adapted for high-G stresses.
 Apart from exploring and settling nearby star systems, of course, floret vreeüt have ventured all across the Compact with their owners, and can be found in much of the Milky Way, even as far as Rinan-Terran space.
 ## Article Credit
 Article by Kanagen, who both created the vreeüt and is their local lore custodian.